toothrot-if/toothrot-docs/docs/community.md

 ## GitHub

-We host all our code on [our GitHub](https://github.com/iiyo/toothrot).
+We host all our code on [our GitHub](https://github.com/toothrot-if/).
-This is also the place where we track [issues](https://github.com/iiyo/toothrot/issues) for toothrot and accept pull requests.
+This is also the place where we track [issues](https://github.com/toothrot-if/toothrot/issues) for Toothrot and accept pull requests.
 If you found a bug, please report it there.

-If you want to add a feature to the engine, please come talk to us on our discord server first.
+If you want to add a feature to the engine or the IDE, please come talk to us on our discord server first.